 As well as a host of tweaks and bug fixes, the latest Minecraft snapshot gives us yet another glimpse into the new features Mojang have been working hard on.
-Anvils are the big addition this time around, so click through to find out how you make yours what you can do with it.
+Minecraft anvils are the big addition this time around, so click through to find out how you make yours what you can do with it.

 First of all, you’d better start smelting, as you’ll need a six blocks of iron and a single iron ingot to make an anvil.
 Arrange them in two rows of iron, with the ingot in the middle, just like this: